-We believe small community groups can contribute to improving the lives of people and communities in London.
-They can do this by providing support for people to access services, to speak out about issues which directly affect them, and/ or organise activities which help promote a sense of belonging.
-We define small groups as those that have an annual income of under £100,000 (based on their last set of annual accounts).
+Small community groups make a significant contribution to improving the lives of people and communities in London.
+They often do this by providing support for people to access their rights and entitlements, and to speak out about issues that directly affect them.